DiarmuidHenry/Project-03/README.md

 This part contains some mathematical terminology that might not be familiar to many.
 If you are interested, here is [a brief introduction of Graph Theory](https://en.wikipedia.org/wiki/Graph_theory).

+The worksheet used with this program [can be seen here](https://docs.google.com/spreadsheets/d/1dxX1XMsDKUnLq9WSDydtrouFlmyunowCWq1XvjX2YH0/edit?usp=sharing) ('Viewer' mode).

 Here is a breakdown of how the program runs its calculations:

 1. *Create an adjacency matrix, containing the number of steps between all pairs of adjacent towns*